stanford-oval/genie-toolkit/doc/getting-started.md

 your Internet of Things devices and your web accounts.

-You can get a taste of the kinds of apps that can run in ThingEngine if you go to [ThingPedia](http://www.thingpedia.org), the ThingEngine "app store".
+You can get a taste of the kinds of apps that can run in ThingEngine if you go to our [list of recommended apps](https://thingengine.stanford.edu/thingpedia/apps),

 ## What can I do with ThingEngine?